 Maintain security with email notifications

-The notification email will always include the calendar link assigned to the notification subscription; this enables you to click through to the calendar from a notification email, which is often convenient and helpful.
+The notification email contains direct links to the sub-calendars and calendar events included in the notification; this enables you to click through to the calendar from a notification email, which is often convenient and helpful.

 To maintain security, be careful to set an appropriate link for all notification subscriptions.
 Never assign an administrator link for notifications to non-admin users.
 Instead, use a calendar link which has appropriate permissions for that user.
 See more details here.

 Additionally, do not forward notification emails.
 Instead, share individual events via the Sharing options on the browser or mobile.
 This helps maintain calendar security and makes it easier to manage notification subscriptions as needed.